pynvme/pynvme/doc/development.rst

 Repository
 ----------

-Our offical repository is at: https://github.com/cranechu/pynvme.
+Our official repository is at: https://github.com/cranechu/pynvme.
 We built pynvme based on SPDK/DPDK.
 In order to extend them with test-purpose features, we forked SPDK and DPDK respectively at:

 - SPDK: https://github.com/cranechu/spdk
 - DPDK: https://github.com/cranechu/dpdk